-Summary of Substitute Bill:
+Summary:

 Assault of a Peace Officer with a Projectile Stun Gun.
-The crime of assault in the third degree, a nonviolent class C felony, is expanded to include assault of a peace officer with a projectile stun gun.
+The specific crime of assault of a peace officer with a stun gun is added to third degree assault.
 The seriousness level for assault with a stun gun is raised to a level IV, equivalent to the seriousness level of assault in the second degree.